firebuild/firebuild-infra/perftest/README.txt

-For initial setup, follow the steps from README_SETUP.txt.
+For initial setup run:

+./setup.sh

 For running tests locally (without bringing up a VM), use ./inner.
 Normally you shouldn't do this, except for debugging.